Buying A Car During A Financial Crisis. It's A Buyer's Market ... Here's What To Do

 While it's not the point of this article to go into all the numbers, suffice it to say the the American carmakers were also hit by similar setbacks.
 Overall, industrywide sales have fallen to the lowest levels in 25 years.

-Dealers Are Suffering, Causing Some Outstanding Buys For Consumers
+Dealers Are Suffering, Leading to Outstanding Buys

 And sales appear to be heading still further south following a brief upturn during Cash For Clunkers.
 Showroom visits have dried up once again.
 There's also been a spike in dealerships going bankrupt or simply shutting down this year, with many more expected.